NodeYM/NodeHUD/README.md

 copy the 'NodeHUD' folder into steamapps\common\Team Fortress 2\tf\custom

-Make sure you install ALL the fonts in the resource folder and in the resource/ui folder there are many fonts due to the fact that parts of this hud have been borrowed from other popular huds
+Make sure you install ALL the fonts in the resource folder and in the resource/ui folder there are many fonts due to the fact that parts of this hud have been borrowed from other huds

 enjoy!